Dhreetisha-Bagchi/Apple-Sales-SQL/README.md

 	AND
 	YEAR <> EXTRACT(YEAR FROM CURRENT_DATE)
 ```
-18. Calculate the correlation between product price and warranty claims for
+18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
 ```sql
 SELECT